ninelore/ninelore.github.io/content/about.md

 ### My Interests
 - Global Politics and Society:
+  - freedom
   - privacy
-  - free speech
+  - free speech & press
   - climate change
   - democracy and the restriction of lobbying
+- Tech
+  - Linux
+  - Coding
+  - Server
+  - IoT
 - Gaming
-  - Final Fantasy XIV
-  - World of Warcraft
+  - Final Fantasy XIV, World of Warcraft, Lost Ark
+  - Digital Combat Simulator
   - Arma 3
   - Warframe
-  - Digital Combat Simulator
-- FOSS movement
-  - Linux
+- Diabetes Technology
 - Metal music
 - Photography

-I maybe already have or will in the future post(ed) a blogpost with details about any topic mentioned here.
+I may have or will in the future post(ed) blogposts about any topic mentioned here.
 Be sure to check them out ;)